huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 - `TEAM_API_KEY`: This sets the root user's API key.
 The API key you choose can be any string of your choice and you can check an online generator if you like.

-- `TEAM_PASSWORD`: This sets a custom password for login into the app with the `argilla` username.
+- `TEAM_PASSWORD`: This sets a custom password for login into the app with the `team` username.
 The default password is `1234`.
 By setting up a custom password you can use your own password to login into the app.

 The combination of these secret variables gives you the following setup options: